-The latest review in March 2023 identified the following four principal risks of the business:
+The latest review in March 2024 identified the following four principal risks of the business:

 Risk Comments and mitigation Changes in building, health and safety Ongoing planned maintenance to ensure that properties meet current standards. and environmental regulations resulting in unexpected expenditure.
 New standards can only be considered when and if they are brought into effect.
 However, the Housing White Paper 2020 includes the likelihood of new minimum standards for social housing lets, which could mean increasing planned maintenance expenditure.
 The Association will take advantage of any relevant funding initiatives.
 Reviewing and monitoring of fire inspections and regulations following Grenfell.
-Current indications are that further expenditure will be required, but impossible

-- to quantify that at this stage.
-There has been a high level of expenditure in the last two years but more recent FRAs indicated that this has reduced the risk and the level of expenditure in 2023/24 will therefore be lower.
+Current indications are that further expenditure will be required, but impossible to quantify that at this stage.
+There was a high level of expenditure in 2021 and 2022 but more recent FRAs indicate that this has reduced the risk and the level of expenditure in 2023/24 was lower.
+It is expected that this lower level of expenditure will continue in the 2024/25 year.
 New developments will aim to meet the highest level of government environmental standards that is practical and affordable.
+No new developments are planned at the moment.
 Current stock will be upgraded to include more environmentally friendly fitments where appropriate, affordable and practical.
-Sandbourne is currently updating its EPC records for all stock.
-This should be completed by December 2023 and will indicate those properties which need more urgent expenditure to ensure that they have an EPC of at least C by 2030.
+All Sandbourne properties now have an EPC rating.
+Some are currently out of date and others need reviewing following works.
+Current indications are that 70 properties will need work to bring them up to a level C by 2030.
+An assessment of expenditure required to achieve this will be undertaken in 2024/25.
+Electrical safety checks are currently requiring substantial levels of remedial expenditure.
 Significant rises in arrears Use of knowledge of current tenants to chase arrears in a tenant specific way.
 Small staff structure enables early identification to keep a close watch on problematic accounts.
 The Association offers a wide range of payment options.

-The pandemic has not had a major impact on the level of arrears at Sandbourne, but the situation continues to be closely monitored.
-The rollout of Universal Credit continues but has not proved to be a significant problem yet.
-The Association continues to engage with residents to inform them of the changes and to look at ways of helping them to manage their finances.
-Significant leaseholder arrears are addressed with solicitor involvement and the threat of forfeiture of the lease.
-Better recording of arrears actions and the production of a trend analysis has been implemented as a result of recommendations from the internal audit in January 2021.
-Significant movements in inflation rate - The impact of the pandemic and the war in Ukraine has caused inflation rates to rise significantly in 2022/23 and that is likely to continue for at least the next year. expenditure No contractual obligations to offer salary rises or performance related pay, only to review salaries on an annual basis.
+- The rollout of Universal Credit continues but has not proved to be a significant problem yet. - The Association continues to engage with residents to inform them of the changes and to look at ways of helping them to manage their finances. - Significant leaseholder arrears are addressed with solicitor involvement and the threat of forfeiture of the lease. - Better recording of arrears actions and the production of a trend analysis has been implemented as a result of recommendations from the internal audit in January 2021.

+Significant movements in inflation rate - expenditure.
+Also other factors increasing expenditure.